-Naruto leapt back as he avoided the first powerful wave that crashed up and tried to envelope him beneath the earth.
+Naruto leapt back as he avoided the first powerful wave that crashed up and tried to envelop him beneath the earth.
 With consummate ease, he latched the soles of his feet against a firm trunk; the tree tilting back with a groan as its roots were pulled into Hoteye's whirlpool.
 He travelled up the length of the lofty tree, feeling it buckle dangerously as he neared the cone-shaped tip and leapt for the next platform.

 His mastery over his shadow clones had enabled him to move across the battlefield like a trapeze artist, often summoning one while in mid-air when he started losing altitude.
 With another clone positioned underneath his feet, Naruto felt himself being propelled higher into the air as his copy lifted him off with a chakra-laced heave.

 The blond had little time to react and did so on pure instinct.
 Enforcing chakra into his leg, he swung his foot out against its massive form.
-There was a sharp 'crack' as a small fissure cut through the point of impact and quickly travelled across the width of the trunk, effectively cleaving it in half.
+There was a sharp crack as a small fissure cut through the point of impact and quickly travelled across the width of the trunk, cleaving it in half.

 It was from sheer brute force—crude but effective.